DMDD Treatment

 Websites:

-1. Livesinthebalance.org Lives in the Balance is the non-profit organization founded by child psychologist Dr. Ross Greene, author of The Explosive Child.
+• Livesinthebalance.org Lives in the Balance is a non-profit organization founded by child psychologist Dr. Ross Greene, author of The Explosive Child.
 The mission of Lives in the Balance is to provide vital, accessible resources and programs to caregivers of behaviorally challenging kids.

-2. The Mehrit Centre was founded by Dr. Stuart Shanker, author of Self-Reg: How to Help Your Child (and You) Break the Stress Cycle and Successfully Engage with Life.
-The mission of The Mehrit Centre is to mobilize science-based and practice-informed knowledge about self-regulation to develop learning experiences, strategies and resources that will benefit all children, parents, and teachers.
+• The Mehrit Centre was founded by Dr. Stuart Shanker, author of Self-Reg: How to Help Your Child (and You) Break the Stress Cycle and Successfully Engage with Life.
+The mission of The Mehrit Centre is to mobilize science-based and practice-informed knowledge about self-regulation to develop learning experiences, strategies, and resources that will benefit all children, parents, and teachers.